 There are several third-party services available to help you mass-delete Tweets.
 We’ll show you which ones will work best for your needs in our tutorials below.
 Some services allow you to filter by date, while others allow you to filter by keywords.
 Fortunately, most services are free, but you do need to allow access to your Twitter account, so it’s vital that you choose one that’s trustworthy.

-One of the most all-encompassing and straightforward is tweetdelete.net.
+Another all-encompassing and straightforward is tweetdelete.net.
 But, you can’t use this one to filter by dates or keywords.

 However, to delete tweets within a specific time period, you will have to go with a service like tweetdeleter.com.
 Grant access to the app to allow it to delete tweets for you.

-Most people would want to use either of the two services, the former for ease of use and simplicity, and the latter for more detailed options.
+Most people would want to use either of the two services, the former for ease of use and simplicity and the latter for more detailed options.
 This is the best way to delete tweets in bulk.

 How to Delete All Tweets Before a Certain Date